 This post tells more about how to repair a corrupted Kinston drive:

-Since many Kingston users said their pen drives are corrupted, this post discusses how to fix corrupted Kingston pen drive in detail.
+Since many Kingston users said their pen drives are corrupted, this post discusses how to fix corrupted Kingston pen drives in detail.

 Online Data Recovery from USB